bitwes/GodotEditorHandles/README.md

 # You should NEVER rename this variable, See the SUPER VERY IMPORTANT CRITICAL
 # DISCLAIMER in this README for more information.
-@export var editor_handles : EditorHandles
+@export var editor_handles : EditorHandles :
+    set(val):
+        # This ensures that if you duplicate a node, you get a new resource
+        # instead of a reference to the same one.  create_or_copy_resource
+        # also takes care of backend setup.
+        editor_handles = EditorHandles.create_or_copy_resource(self, val)

 func _ready():
     if(Engine.is_editor_hint()):
         editor_handles.changed.connect(_apply_editor_handles)
-        # Adds the control that has the handles to the tree, amongst other things
-        editor_handles.editor_setup(self)

     # Must call this in _ready or values will not be applied when running
     # scenes or loading scenes in the edtior.